 Sometimes you don’t have time or have the right shot for your blog post.
 Here are some online sources for free photos.

-- Photo Challenge Tip #1: Sometimes you are asked to link forward.
-I learned that if you put the address of their post into the url slot on their icon, rather than the automatic place it saves in you media file, then you direct people back to the originator.
-Thanks Jakesprinter for teaching me that!!
+- by using a linked or unlinked logo, if you put the address of their post into the URL slot on their icon, rather than the automatic place it saves in you media file, then you direct people back to the originator.

 Here are a few photo posts I wrote early on as I experimented with my new camera, Photoshop and all the technical skills I didn’t know.